AmelN/RPM-App/README.md

 ### Context - why and what is it?
-The idea came to me when I was thinking of how, as a child, I used to play the Tomb Raider III game on PS1.
-I loved that game so much and, I remember growing up I wanted to become an archeologist and, I am pretty sure one of the reasons is that I was so impressed by Lara Croft (the main character of the game who happens to also be an archeologist).
-So somehow I wished I could see myself in that game. <br />
-That's why today, I wanted to show developers a way to offer gamers a chance to see themselves in a game through their unique avatar.
 In this demo, I showcase how I integrated a Ready Player Me avatar in a small game sample I made, with a focus on a cutscene.
-The reason behind this focus is that in cutscenes and mostly in third-person games, they tend to showcase the main character as a hero so, I wanted to show you as a developer a way to make gamers see themselves as heroes in their favorite games.
+The reason behind this focus is that in cutscenes and mostly in third-person games, they tend to showcase the main character as a hero so, I wanted to show you as a developer a way to make gamers see themselves as heroes in their favorite games. <br />
+I wanted to show developers a way to offer gamers to live a unique experience through their unique avatar.

 ### The game example
 Since the game sample is focused on the cutscene, and because of time constraint, I couldn't record voice over for the cinematic sequence.
 I wanted to give a quick overview of what the game is about. <br />
 It is an adventure game where the main character is an archeologist looking for a specific crystal known for its power to give the ability to travel through time.
-As soon as we start the game, we are in a cave where we need to look for the way out and once we are outside, we see ruins.
+When we start the game, we are in a cave where we need to look for the way out and once we are outside, we see ruins.
 As soon as the character gets close to those ruins, gameplay is interrupted and the cutscene starts playing. <br />
 During the cinematic, we see the character solving a puzzle to reveal the crystal.
-Shortly after we see the character getting hit from behind so, we don’t know who attacked them, we only know they fell and lost consciousness.
-Later during the sequence we see them waking up but the crystal disappears.
-The gameplay resumes and the goal is to find these enemies and get the crystal.
-For this demo, I didn't include more gameplay after the cutscene so as the player resumes gameplay and moves forward, we see another cave, and as soon as we enter it, we are sent back to the main menu. <br />
+Shortly after we see the character getting hit by an unknown enemy and losing consciousness.
+Later during the sequence we see them waking up but the crystal has disappeared.
+The gameplay resumes and the goal is to find these enemies and get the crystal. <br />
+For this demo, I didn't include more gameplay after the cutscene.
+The player needs to find the second cave entrance, and as soon as we enter it, we are sent back to the main menu. <br />

 The sample demo can be played with any Ready Player Me avatar, as the loading is handled at runtime for the different parts of the game with different configs.
 It is possible to enjoy it with all the animations integrated throughout the main menu, gameplay and cutscene.